 So, we’re controlling an LED, so we know we’re going to need our trusty PWM and LED setup that we’ve been using for the last several lessons—so let’s copy and paste that from the BasicI2C lesson’s schematic.

 We also need an additional digital output pin for the blue LED.
 So, drag and drop that in or copy/paste the Red LED digital output pin.
-Double click and change it’s name to Blue and deselect the hardware control option.
+Double click and change its name to Blue and deselect the hardware control option.

 Now we need a CapSense component.
 Drag and drop that into the design.
 Let’s configure that component.
 Starting by renaming it to CapSense, dropping the underscore 1.
 Now let’s add the linear slider and buttons.
 Click the plus sign, pick linear slider.
 Click the plus sign again and add button0, then again for button1.

-Now, we’ll use the CSX Mutual-Cap scheme for buttons 0 and 1.
+We’ll use the CSX Mutual-Cap scheme for buttons 0 and 1.

-Now, let’s pause here for a moment…CSD and CSX are two different types of patented capacitive sensing schemes that Cypress has developed and perfected over the years.
+Let’s pause here for a moment…CSD and CSX are two different types of patented capacitive sensing schemes that Cypress has developed and perfected over the years.
 CSD is our self-capacitance mode and CSX is mutual-cap.
 We have lots more documentation and getting started guides which you can find right here <point>.

 Next, click on the advanced tab, CSX settings sub-tab, and set the modulator clock frequency to 12,500.
 Then click on the widget details sub-tab.
 The two buttons share the same TX pin.
 So, click on Button1_TX and change the selected pins setting to Button0_TX.